 Using the Image hotspot, available in the editor's toolbar, you can add both static and animated images to the pages of your online publication.
 Animated images (GIFs) can draw more attention to certain areas of the page or make sceneries come to life.

 Supported formats are JPG, PNG, and GIF.
 The latter two also support transparency which can blend the image into the existing content.

 - Open the editor via Add Hotspots

 - Draw the area where the image needs to be fitted into

 - Submit the Image URL or upload the image to Publitas

 - Select whether the image has to appear on click (hotspot), show on the page (embed), or both (Interactive embed)

 - You can also add an Alt Text to describe the content to visually impaired users.

 - Use the Fill option for embedded images to have your images fill the dedicated area from edge to edge.

-- To ensure your content loads instantly and reduce the weight of the content for mobile traffic we recommend to optimize the content for online use.
+- To ensure your content loads instantly and reduce the weight of the content for mobile traffic, we recommend optimizing the content for online use.
 Depending on the dimensions and the number of frames of the animated GIF it is best to keep the file size well below 500kb, preferably below 100kb if this is possible without impacting the image quality.

 - You can use a stop-motion effect to reduce the number of frames required.
-This is particularly helpful if have a lengthy animation or if you want the animation to span an entire page.
+This is particularly helpful if you have a lengthy animation or want the animation to span an entire page.

-- When the PDF download option is present in the Reader's menu and you're planning to add animations to your publication, also consider showing a static version of the image in the PDF, to exist underneath the animation.
-This way, there's no empty space on the page when users download the PDF which does not include the image hotspots.
+- When the PDF download option is in the Reader's menu and you plan to add animations to your publication, consider showing a static version of the image in the PDF to exist underneath the animation.
+This way, there's no empty space on the page when users download the PDF, which does not include the image hotspots.